barryclark/jekyll-now/archive.md

 permalink: /COVID19/archive/
 ---

+### August 14th thoughts & takeaways:

+* Traffic volumes fell over the past couple of weeks, speeds are up sharply this week.
+Will have to look into this further to see if there were some changes at our study intersections.

+* As for those study intersections, I've [finally included a map of the intersections](https://www.google.com/maps/d/edit?mid=1zGywOn2kiuE8hZK5PRbp72AStodktfoR&usp=sharing) the traffic volumes come from.

+* At the bottom I've included a graphic that I made that summarizes most of the datasets from February to July.

 ### August 1st thoughts & takeaways:

 * Things have flattened out since the latest spike in cases.
 1.2% decrease last week.